Welcome to #WeddingWednesday

 Indoor Wedding Venues in Puerto Rico

 If you or your guests are not so fond of the heat, or you want to have peace of mind regarding the weather on your wedding day, there are also beautiful ballrooms to celebrate your nuptials.
-My favorite I’ve worked at so far is Casa de España.
+Here are some of my favorites I've worked at so far:

 Casa de España – Old San Juan